pengzhangzhi/ab_rmsd/README.md

 # TODOs
 - ~~add `DockQ` as an evaluation for heavy and light chain complex structure.~~
-- for multi-chain antibody, superimpose each chain seperately and calculate the RMSD. instead of superimposing the complex structure.
+- ~~for multi-chain antibody, superimpose each chain seperately and calculate the RMSD. instead of superimposing the complex structure.~~
-- Read all residues in a pdb file including the missing residues. a boolean tensor indicate if a residue is valid
 # Credits

 - Part of the code is adapted from [shitong's Diffab](https://github.com/luost26/diffab).
-- Code regarding the calculation of DockQ is from https://github.com/bjornwallner/DockQ.
+- Code about the **DockQ** is from https://github.com/bjornwallner/DockQ.
 - Huge thanks to [@JinyuanSun](https://github.com/JinyuanSun) for contributing the cli tool.